 While it is closed due to the pandemic, I did not want to leave this gorgeous and historic theatre off the list.
 The top Broadway shows can be seen at this legendary theater.

-While you’re at the Pantages, take in all the architectural details of this preserved beauty.
+While at the Pantages, take in all the architectural details of this preserved beauty.
 It was once a movie theater that was built in 1920.
-In 1977 turned into a stage for the production of “Disney’s The Lion King”.
+In 1977 it became a stage for the production of “Disney’s The Lion King.”

 8. El Capitan Theatre